-- To develop an understanding of methods of graphical representation of classroom data. - To organize, classify and analyse classroom data. - To show an understanding of different kinds of graphical presentation of classroom data. - To make use of computers to present and analyse classroom data. - 3.1 Organising data from classroom assessment marks, grades (procedure and use) - 3.2 Tabular representation, analysis and interpretation of data (procedure and use) - 3.3 Graphical Representation of Classroom Data Bar Charts, Histogram, Line Graphs, Pie Chart, Frequency Polygon (concept, uses, merits, limitations and construction) - 3.4 Use of computers in graphical representation of classroom test data.
+- To develop an understanding of methods of graphical representation of classroom data. - To organize, classify and analyse classroom data. - To develop an understanding of different graphical presentation of classroom data. - To make use of computers to present and analyse classroom data. - 3.1 Organising data from classroom assessment marks, grades (procedure and use) - 3.2 Tabular representation, analysis and interpretation of data (procedure and use) - 3.4 Graphical Representation of Classroom Data Bar Charts, Histograms, Line Graphs, Pie Charts, Frequency Polygons (concept, uses, merits, limitations and construction) - 3.4 Use of computers in graphical representation of classroom test data.